AbrarJoo/HTML5-CSS3/README.md

-# 📘 HTML Practice Projects
+# 📘 HTML  CSS Practice Projects

 This repository contains a collection of small projects and exercises I built while learning the basics of HTML.